Kentish-Lodge-MCST-2405/public/_policies/finance-late-payment-policy.md

 - Council will consider the waiver request having regard to:
   - The reasons and evidence provided;
-  - The owners payment history;
+  - The owner's payment history;
   - The impact on other Subsidiary Proprietors; and
   - Any precedent that may be set.
 - Council may recommend:
   - Full waiver;
   - Partial waiver; or
   - No waiver.
-- Councils recommendation should be recorded in **Council minutes**.
+- Council's recommendation should be recorded in **Council minutes**.

 ### 6.4 AGM / General Meeting Approval

 - Waivers that materially depart from the approved interest and legal fee regime should, where practical, be **endorsed at a General Meeting**.
 - The waiver request may be listed as a **specific agenda item** in the AGM Notice, for example:
   - "To consider the request by the Subsidiary Proprietor of Unit #XX-XX for waiver of late payment interest and legal fees".
-- The agenda item should be accompanied by a **concise summary of Councils recommendation**, avoiding unnecessary personal details.
+- The agenda item should be accompanied by a **concise summary of Council's recommendation**, avoiding unnecessary personal details.
 - The General Meeting may resolve to:
   - (a) waive interest and/or legal fees in full;
   - (b) waive them in part; or